 So at the end of 60 years, Jack’s parents invested a total of $72,000 ($1,200/year).
 Thanks to the magic of compounding, when the interest earned is reinvested and starts earning more interest, Jack’s account balance after 60 years (he never touches it) stands at $424,300.

 During those 60 years, Jack takes the cheap, scenic route through life and as a result, he doesn’t put a penny in the bank.
 On the day he starts his seventh decade, he’s the proud owner of absolutely nothing.
 But he also owes nothing.
 So his net worth is solely the account that his parents started for him when he was born.

 This is a (very) simplified version of one of the foundations of personal finance: Start saving early, even if it isn’t very much.
 Skip the cappuccino, put the kids in cheap castoffs instead of Nikes, and keep your iPhone 6 in a world of iPhone X’s.
-Take a short flight to Phuket or Orlando (depending on where you are), rather than a luxury cruise to Tierra del Fuego.
+Take a short flight to Phuket or Orlando (depending on where you are), rather than a luxury cruise to Tierra del Fuego or the Maldives.

 But a life of sacrifice doesn’t suit everyone.
 More importantly, it doesn’t have to be that way.
 For many people, the structure of lifetime earnings is very different.
 Compounding works, especially over longer periods of time.
 But it’s not the only way to build wealth.

 If you’ve lately ordered anything online, chances are the package that turned up at your doorstep was handled by one of the 100,000 “superworkers” that are fast taking over ecommerce warehouses.

 As we reveal in our latest expose, these “superworkers” could lead to gains of up to 1,000% in a handful of technology stocks.
 Go here to find out how.

 Sue starts late – but makes it up